mantti/scicomp-docs/narvi/tut/gpu.rst

 What's next?
 ------------

-You can see the main article, :doc:`../usage/gpu`, for more detailed information regarding GPU computing, including examples of different machine learning frameworks.
+You can see the main article, `GPU Computing <https://scicomp.aalto.fi/triton/usage/gpu/>`, for more detailed information regarding GPU computing, including examples of different machine learning frameworks.